Stories | Families Usa Skip to Main Content

 People’s Experience

-At Families USA, we share a conviction that the voice of the individual — a patient, consumer, or advocate — should be at the forefront of our mission to achieve true health for all.
-Storytellers can help us to illustrate an issue, policy, or problem, so someone may see themselves or a family member in that situation, and know they are not alone.
+At Families USA, we share a conviction that the people — a patient, consumer, or advocate — should be at the forefront of our mission to achieve improved health and health care for all.

-You are the voice, the face, and the push behind the policy, your story matters.
+You are the voice, the face, and the push behind the policy, and your story matters.

 Health Care Coverage